jbrannst/roadshow-minishift/README.md

 # roadshow-minishift

-You can install the roadshow guides locally using minishift
+You can install roadshow guides modified to use python to run locally using minishift
 1. Install minishift https://github.com/minishift/minishift
 1. Install the roadshow guides https://github.com/minishift/minishift-addons/tree/master/add-ons/workshop